Azure/aks-engine/docs/kubernetes/features.md

 ## Managed Identity

-Enabling Managed Identity configures acs-engine to include and use MSI identities for all interactions with the Azure Resource Manager (ARM) API.
+Enabling Managed Identity configures aks-engine to include and use MSI identities for all interactions with the Azure Resource Manager (ARM) API.

 Instead of using a static servic principal written to `/etc/kubernetes/azure.json`, Kubernetes will use a dynamic, time-limited token fetched from the MSI extension running on master and agent nodes.
 This support is currently alpha and requires Kubernetes v1.9.1 or newer.